C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: Ideal structure of

-\begin{rem}The ideals we identified in Theorem \ref{structure theorem2} as algebras of the form $\OO_X(I,J\cap I)$ are exactly these gauge invariant ideals in $\OO(J,X)$ that correspond to $T$-pairs $(I,I')$ where $I'=I+J$.
-As we noticed in Theorem \ref{sometimes all ideals are of simple form} in many situations all gauge invariant ideals are of this form. \end{rem}
+\begin{remark}The ideals we identified in Theorem \ref{structure theorem2} as algebras of the form $\OO_X(I,J\cap I)$ are exactly these gauge invariant ideals in $\OO(J,X)$ that correspond to $T$-pairs $(I,I')$ where $I'=I+J$.
+As we noticed in Theorem \ref{sometimes all ideals are of simple form} in many situations all gauge invariant ideals are of this form. \end{remark}